Anyone in marketing knows there are a lot of cooks in the kitchen, which can make moving through an approval process a real pain.

 Instead of waiting for everyone’s input, it can be helpful to weigh your approvals when there are many people involved.
-Would an input from your digital marketing manager supersede your design choices?
-If your CMO has signed a content piece, would it need a further review from those who haven’t seen the piece yet?
+Would input from your digital marketing manager supersede your design choices?
+If your CMO has signed a content piece, would it need a further review from those who haven’t seen it yet?

-Deciding which approvals have more value and the ones required to move content to the next stage lays the foundation of a smooth marketing approval process.
+Deciding which approvals have more value and which ones are required to move content to the next stage lays the foundation for a smooth marketing approval process.

 Determining the answer to these questions can help inform your marketing content versioning strategy and how different versions affect content sharing for approval.
 You can ask:

 Answering these questions can help you decide how your marketing files, data, and systems are configured for efficient and transparent marketing approvals.
 Identifying which team members and collaborators should have access to which versions of a content piece helps build a more actionable and controlled marketing approval process.

 Once you’ve outlined all key review decision points and content access, it’s critical to secure them with guardrails throughout your marketing approval process.
 Adding checkpoints into the process can help stop work from progressing if full approval and review haven't occurred, avoiding time-consuming rework and project delays.

 This can be a daunting task to implement and enforce.
 It’s easy to think, “We don’t use deadlines because they don’t work, “‘We can’t enforce deadlines on our clients,” or that we move too fast for deadlines.